yuvalmGS/gigaspaces-wiki-jekyll/xap97net/spacefilteroperationdelegate.markdown

 An [ISpaceFilter|ISpaceFilter Interface] implementation that acts as an adapter, delegating the execution of the filter life-cycle methods and specific operation, to pluggable reflection-based methods.

-Using it, dismisses the need to implement the {{ISpaceFilter}} interface, and gives a more declarative filtering method.
+Using it, dismisses the need to implement the `ISpaceFilter` interface, and gives a more declarative filtering method.

-There are two ways to use the {{SpaceFilterOperationDelegate}}:
+There are two ways to use the `SpaceFilterOperationDelegate`:
 - Attribute-based implementation.
 - Method name-based implementation.